david-todorov/MusicPlayer/README.md

-Music Player written in java
+This application is developed in Android Studio.